 Part of my role as an ND is to take a comprehensive approach to health.
 Together we will talk about your health concerns and create sustainable short- and long-term goals.
 I will address your concerns with an approach that suits your needs.
 Having being trained in various systems of health, I offer therapies including herbal medicine, clinical nutrition, homeopathic medicine, Traditional Chinese Medicine and acupuncture, and lifestyle counselling.
-I provide care that is centred around your unique story and goals, rather than around a particular diagnosis, acknowledging the intricate connections between mind, body and emotion.
+I provide care that is centred around your unique story and goals, rather then around a particular diagnosis, acknowledging the intricate connections between mind, body and emotion.

 Recognizing that past and present experiences shape a person’s needs, I strive to provide a non-judgmental space.
 In my view medicine and health cannot be separated from the broader social, cultural and historical context.

 I am a graduate of the Canadian College of Naturopathic Medicine (CCNM) and a member of the College of Naturopaths Ontario.
 Prior to CCNM, I completed my undergraduate studies in Political Science and Journalism at Concordia University in Montréal.
 I subsequently worked as a writer, editor and youth facilitator.